 Incorporated in 1973, the town of Indian Beach boasts a population of 92 permanent residents.
 This upscale town appeals to tourists during the summer season and visitors abound.
 Indian Beach is named as such because right before the town decided to incorporate; a couple of Indian Burial mounds were discovered here.

-Indian Beach has a turtle program which is not run by the town, but is instead staffed by volunteers who work in conjunction with the North Carolina Aquarium at nearby Pine Knoll Shores as well as the Bogue Banks Sea Turtle Project.
-The Bogue Banks Sea Turtle Project is a branch of the NC Wildlife Resources Commission, and is dedicated to studying and protecting the nesting population of sea turtles on the island of Bogue Banks.
-When it is loggerhead turtle egg laying season the group goes out and marks the sites where the turtles are nesting ensuring that the endangered species is not disturbed.
+Indian Beach has a turtle program that is not run by the town but is instead staffed by volunteers who work in conjunction with the North Carolina Aquarium at nearby Pine Knoll Shores as well as the Bogue Banks Sea Turtle Project.
+The Bogue Banks Sea Turtle Project is a branch of the NC Wildlife Resources Commission and is dedicated to studying and protecting the nesting population of sea turtles on the island of Bogue Banks.
+When it is loggerhead turtle egg-laying season the group goes out and marks the sites where the turtles are nesting ensuring that the endangered species is not disturbed.
 After carefully marking the nests, the volunteers come back when it is time for the baby turtles to “boil” (hatch).
-Most definitely worth a quick trip to the area, you can find out when the turtles are scheduled to hatch and call a local vacation rental agency such as Bluewater Vacation Rentals for nightly last minute accommodations so you can see the baby turtle hatching for yourself.
+Most definitely worth a quick trip to the area, you can find out when the turtles are scheduled to hatch and call a local vacation rental agency such as Bluewater Vacation Rentals for nightly last-minute accommodations so you can see the baby turtle hatching for yourself.